 Building Muscle Mass and Toning

 Incorporating steps or hills into your walking routine may provide a temporary overloading stimulus that can cause some minor muscle development.
-But the muscle size increases are likely to plateau rather quickly, because your muscles will adapt to stress after a short time and thus the walks will no longer provide enough of an overload.
+A good way to do this is with an inclined treadmill.
+But the muscle size increases are likely to plateau rather quickly, because your muscles will adapt to stress after a short time, and thus the walks will no longer provide enough of an overload.